 John C. Roberts became dean in 1980, after serving as associate dean of Yale Law School and as counsel to the U.S. Senate Armed Services Committee.
 During his tenure, the Law School thrived, winning national recognition by earning an Order of the Coif chapter.
-Additionally, in 1986 students organized the Student Trial Advocacy Program designed to enhance practical trial experience.
+Additionally, in 1986 students organized the Student Trial Advocacy Program (today known as Mock Trial) designed to enhance practical trial experience.
 Hundreds of students participate in practice exercises and mock trials each year.

 John W. Reed came to the Law School in 1987, after serving as dean of the University of Colorado Law School and as the Thomas M. Cooley Professor of Law at the University of Michigan Law School.
 Reed's commitment to excellence attracted talented faculty members and an excellent, diverse student body.
 James K. Robinson, a 1968 graduate of the Law School, became dean in 1993.
 With his background as a law student, active alumnus and member of the adjunct faculty, combined with his experience as U.S. attorney for the Eastern District of Michigan and years in private practice, Robinson established a strong connection between the bench and bar and the academy.